mendix/docs/content/howto/mobile/native-deep-link.md

 | tag                                                         | networking                                                                                   |
 | order                                                       | newest                                                                                       |

-### 4.2 Using Utilities in Your App [todo: check utilities]
+### 4.2 Using Utilities in Your App

-Now that you have the utilities to register and process an URL, you can use them in your application:
+Now that the **Native Deep Link** nanoflow actions are available in Studio Pro, you have the utilities to register and process an URL.
+You will now  use them in your application:

 1. In your app add the **App events** widget, which is also part of the Native Mobile Resource module, on your home page.
-1. Select open the widget and in the tab `App events` section `Page load` select a `On load` action `Call nanoflow`, and create a new nanoflow named **OL_RegisterDeepLink**:
+1. Select open the widget and in the tab `App events` section `Page load` select a `On load` action `Call nanoflow`, and create a new nanoflow named *OL_RegisterDeepLink*:

    ![app event register deeplink](attachments/native-deep-link/app-events-register-deep-link.png) This nanoflow will be called only once when the app is started.

-1. Implement the **OL_RegisterDeepLink** nanoflow, add the action **Register DeepLink** [todo: if this is a typed thing italics], and in the **Url handler** create an nanoflow named *DL_ShowUrlDetails*:
+1. Implement the **OL_RegisterDeepLink** nanoflow, add the action **Register DeepLink**, and in the **Url handler** create an nanoflow named *DL_ShowUrlDetails*:

    ![nanoflow register deeplink](attachments/native-deep-link/nanoflow-register-deep-link.png)

    This nanoflow will be called everytime the app is opened using a URL.

-1. To parse the URL into [todo: into what?] use a non-persistent entity named **DeepLinkParameter** from the Native Mobile Resources module.
+1. To parse the URL into an object, use a non-persistent entity named **DeepLinkParameter** from the Native Mobile Resources module.
 If you use query strings or more with you can copy this entity to your own module.
 The attributes are all optional and you should only add the attributes your implementation requires.
 Besides the standard list of possible URL parts, you can also add the query string's keys (for example `?name=Jhon&title=sir`).
 The attributes are not case sensitive.
 You can add attributes for path segments of the URL which will be split into `Path0` , `Path1`, and more:

     ![parameter entity](attachments/native-deep-link/entity-parameter.png)

 1. Implement the deep link handler nanoflow **DL_ShowUrlDetails** like the image below.
-The nanoflow has one input parameter named **URL** and is of type `string` (which is case sensitive).
-Use the `ParseI Url to Object` [todo: sp?] nanoflow action, and provide the URL and the entity of the parameter object.
+The nanoflow has one input parameter named **URL** and is of type string (which is case sensitive).
+Use the **Parse Url to Object** nanoflow action, and provide the URL and the entity of the parameter object.
 The show message action will display a message with the details of the URL:

    ![nanoflow handle deep link](attachments/native-deep-link/nanoflow-handle-deep-link.png)